joagre/ratatoskr/README.md

 ## Introduction

 <img src="doc/satie.png" style="width: 3em; height: auto;" align="left">
-Satie is envisioned to be a functional scripting language suited for manipulation of text.
-Satie's capabilities extend beyond just constructing these kind of applications though, and also strives to be a suitable language for end-user plugins and customization to these text manipulating applications.
+Satie is a functional scripting language optimized for text editing applications, offering efficient large text buffer management with lazy loading capabilities for extensive texts, alongside a suite of features for effective handling of any-sized text files.

+In addition to powering versatile text editing applications, Satie is designed to also facilitate end-user plugin development and customization, enriching the user experience with adaptable and user-tailored functionalities."

 However, the true essence of Satie lies in its versatility.
 It is a purpose-built language and VM that boasts a high degree of generality,